jasc2v8/AHKEZ/Docs/AHKEZ_Doc/AHKEZ.md

 > Type: String
 >
-> One of the following in quotes: integer, float, number, digit, xdigit, alpha, upper, lower, alnum, space, time, string.
+> One of the following in quotes: integer, float, number, digit, xdigit, alpha, upper, lower, alnum, space, time, string, object.
 >
->Added for AHKEZ is type \"string\" - see Remarks below.
+>Added for AHKEZ is type \"string\" and \"object\".

 ## Return Value {.unlisted .unnumbered}